Gain and phase type multipliers for feedback robustness: Multipliers of phase type

 \subsection{Multipliers for stability under congruence}

-Theorem~\ref{thm:H_sectorial} shows that stability under magnitude scaling is equivalent to the existence of a phasal multiplier.
-However, due to the fact that the set of magnitudinal perturbations was limited (in some sense minimal), the set of possible multipliers of phase type to which we could restrict our attention, and still have a necessary and sufficient condition, was large (in some sense maximal).
-Next, we investigate the type of perturbations against which a minimal set of phasal multipliers can guarantee robust stability.
+The results in Theorem~\ref{thm:H_sectorial} show that stability under magnitude scaling is equivalent to the existence of a phasal multiplier.
+Interesting to note in this context is that for this limited (and in some sense minimal) set of magnitudinal perturbations, the set of possible multipliers of phase type to which we could restrict our attention, and still have a necessary and sufficient condition for robust stability, is large (and in some sense maximal).
+Motivated by this, we next investigate a type of perturbations against which a minimal set of phasal multipliers can guarantee robust stability.
 In this case, we have the following result.

 \begin{theorem} Given $A,B \in \mM_n \setminus \{ 0 \}$, the following statements are equivalent: \begin{enumerate}[(i)] \item $\det(I + T^*AT S^*BS) \neq 0$ for all $T,S \in \gln$; \item there exists a $P \in \mH_{2n}$ fulfilling \eqref{eq:multipliers3} or \eqref{eq:multipliers4}, and which takes the form